Xv6 Operating System Organization

 Kernel organization

-Organization Description Upside Downside
+| Organization | Description | Upside | Downside |

-monolithic kernel the entire OS resides in the kernel with full privilege convenient,
+| monolithic kernel | the entire OS resides in the kernel with full privilege | convenient, easier for different parts of the OS to cooperate |

-easy to make a mistake,
+complex interfaces, easy to make a mistake, a mistake is fatal |

-microkernel minimize the code that runs in supervisor mode,
+| microkernel | minimize the code that runs in supervisor mode, execute the bulk of the OS in user mode |

-reduce the risk of mistakes in the kernel
+reduce the risk of mistakes in the kernel |

 (NOTE> OS services running as processes are called servers)